Rethinking Channel Dimensions to Isolate Outliers for Low-bit Weight Quantization of Large Language Models: Introduction

 \section{Introduction}

-The rise of Transformers~\citep{vaswani2017attention} has led a remarkable success of Large Language Models (LLMs)~\citep{gpt3, touvron2023llama}, achieving on par or excelling human level performance on various tasks~\citep{bubeck2023sparks}.
-However, with the rapid growth in model size, efficiently serving LLMs has become a significant challenge.
+The rise of Transformers~\citep{vaswani2017attention} has led a remarkable success of Large Language Models (LLMs)~\citep{gpt3,touvron2023llama}, achieving on par or excelling human-level performance on various tasks~\citep{bubeck2023sparks}.
+However, with the rapid scaling in model size, efficiently serving LLMs has become a significant challenge.
 Specifically, the autoregressive decoding of an LLM is limited by memory bandwidth rather than compute~\citep{kim2023squeezellm}.

-Low-bit weight quantization is a promising approach to reduce storage and accelerate inference latency.
-By reducing weight precision, one can pack multiple weights under equal bit width to increase memory bandwidth (e.g., 4$\times$ for FP16 $\rightarrow$ INT4)~\citep{park2022nuqmm}.
-However, it is still difficult to achieve good performance in sub-4 bit precision due to the presence of \textit{activation outliers} in billion parameter scale modern LLMs~\citep{dettmers2022llmint8}.
-Prior works have designed their solutions around this challenge of large magnitude activations amplifying rounding errors in the corresponding weights, making them much more sensitive~\citep{lin2023awq, dettmers2023spqr}.
+Low-bit weight quantization is a promising approach to reduce storage and accelerate inference latency~\citep{park2022nuqmm}.
+By reducing weight precision, one can pack multiple weights under equal bit width to increase memory I/O (e.g., 4$\times$ for FP16 $\rightarrow$ INT4).
+However, sub-4 bit quantization remains a challenge due to the presence of \textit{activation outliers} in billion parameter scale modern LLMs~\citep{dettmers2022llmint8,bondarenko2023quantizable}.
+Prior works have sought to mitigate large activations amplifying the rounding errors in the corresponding weights, where a small subset of weights is much more sensitive than others~\citep{lin2023awq, dettmers2023spqr, yuan2023rptq}.

-In this paper, we first propose per-input channel (IC) quantization, a simple yet effective scheme to address the activation outlier problem.
+In this paper, we first propose per-input-channel (per-IC) quantization, a simple yet effective scheme to address the activation outlier problem.
 The motivation behind per-IC quantization lies in how activation outliers impact specific input channels of the weight matrix.
 Thus, similarly grouping the weights in the IC direction can effectively isolate the effect of these outliers (ref.
 Figure~\ref{fig:intuition}).
-Such an approach is particularly feasible in the weight-only quantization context because it does not rely on specialized INT8 \texttt{GEMM} kernels\footnote{https://github.com/NVIDIA/FasterTransformer} that impose the per-OC grouping constraint.
+Such an approach is particularly feasible in the weight-only quantization context because it does not rely on specialized INT8 \texttt{GEMM} kernels impose the per-OC grouping constraint.

-By \textit{unlocking \textbf{input dimension} as a new design parameter} that can help sidestep the activation outlier problem, we propose AdaDim, a versatile quantization framework that can adapt to different weight sensitivity scenarios.
+By \textit{unlocking \textbf{input dimension} as a new design parameter} that helps to sidestep the activation outlier problem, we propose AdaDim, a versatile quantization framework that can adapt to different weight sensitivity scenarios.
 We now organize our contributions below: